philipwalton/html-inspector/README.md

 *(Note: for the `element`, `id`, `class`, and `attribute` events, the DOM element is bound to the `this` context.)*

-### Extensions
+### Modules

-Extensions provide a place where you can share config options, data, and/or functionality between multiple rules.
-HTML Inspector ships with two extensions which may be useful to authors writing custom rules:
+Modules provide a place where you can share config options, data, and/or functionality between multiple rules.
+HTML Inspector ships with two modules which may be useful to authors writing custom rules:

 - **validation**: a collection of data from the W3C used in validation rules to determine which elements and attributes are valid/required and which are obsolete.